 SIOUX FALLS -- SD, The Sioux Falls Canaries (10-9) lost the series finale to the Cleburne Railroaders (10-10) Thursday 8-2.
 The Railroaders scored six runs in the ninth inning on a couple of hits and four consecutive batters hit by a pitch.

 The Railroaders scored a run in the first after Zach Nehrir doubled and Chase Simpson tripled him home.
 Neither team scored again until the sixth.

 In the top of the sixth inning, K. C. Huth, who entered into the game after Jonathan Rodriguez was ejected, hit a home run and gave the Railroaders a 2-0 lead.

-The Canaries starting pitcher Spencer Herrmann threw five innings, four hits, one earned run and six strikeouts.
+Canaries starting pitcher Spencer Herrmann threw five innings, allowing four hits, one earned run and striking out six.

-The bottom of the sixth looked promising for the Canaries as Mitch Glasser singled and advanced to second on a wild pitch.
+The bottom of the sixth looked promising for the Canaries; Mitch Glasser singled and advanced to second on a wild pitch.
 Then with two outs, Alay Lago also singled which allowed Glasser to score cutting the Canaries deficit in half.

 The Canaries will be back in action Friday, June 7 in game three of the series against the Cleburne Railroaders.
 The pregame show start time is scheduled for 6:45 pm with first pitch scheduled for 7:05 pm.
 Birds fans can listen to both shows on Sioux Falls Sports Radio 98.1 FM and AM 1230 KWSN.